 NFIP Vs. Private flood

-In your properties (unless you have an Elevation Certificate) the private market is going to be your best option.
+Most of the time with your properties (unless you have a positive Elevation and verified with an Elevation Certificate) the private market is going to be your best option.

 As for your neighbor paying only $560 a year, I am sure this is because they are in a Flood zone X (considered moderate to low-risk) your property is showing up as an AE flood zone map (considered higher-risk).

-A flood insurance rate maps, AE flood maps, and V flood zone maps are examples of high-risk flood zone maps, and if your property is located in one of these then your lender likely will require you to purchase a flood insurance policy as a requirement to get a loan to get your home.
+A flood insurance rate map that is in an AE or V flood zone maps are examples of high-risk.
+And, if your property is located in one of these then your lender likely will require you to purchase a flood insurance policy in order to get as a loan for your home or commercial property.

 There are other factors that you will need to consider about your neighbors home, and the rate they are getting.